 It was difficult to sleep during that night because on the corner, at the junction of Place de la Sorbonne and Boulevard St Michel, was a bookshop you see behind the Lutzen, with German literature and collaborators books displayed in the windows.
 Towards about 11pm the windows were smashed and the books burned.
 This took a long time and sleep was impossible.
 The next morning I wanted to get myself shaved at a barbers, an old gentleman offered me his place and another paid for me to have a hair cut.
 This was the good life!

 In the early morning we departed for the Tuileries and in the afternoon the young girl came with the boy to return my helmet to me.
 We said goodbye for the second time.
 That afternoon (26th August) the Company went to the Pré Catelan in the Bois de Boulogne and we met there almost every day.
 The young lady became one of the crew.
 Inevitably we often had visitors at the Bois de Boulogne and amongst them were M. et Mme Gandon who were also photographed with the crew of Montmirail.
 She came to see us every day and brought us flowers and delicacies.
-[Madame Gandon, I think Dad said, had been a well known ballerina.
-She made a bouquet of red, white and blue flowers for the crew which she stuck in the muzzle of the canon.
-It stayed there for several days and Montmirail can be recognised from this feature.
-She also nursed Paul Lhopital after he was wounded in the hand which I think Dad said occurred in the sniping at Place de la Sorbonne.]
+[Madame Gandon, Dad said, had been a well known ballerina.
+For the first victory parade down the Champs Elysée she made a bouquet of red, white and blue flowers for the crew which she stuck in the muzzle of the canon.
+It stayed there for several days and Montmirail can be recognised from this feature (see the image on the Index page).
+She also nursed Paul L'hopital after he was wounded in the hand.]

 At the Bois de Boulogne, the company acquired volunteers to fill out our ranks.
 There came a young gentleman of 17 or 18 years named Jean de Valroger.
 He seemed to have no military aptitude but had courage, he was very determined.
 One day his mother came to find him and was very unhappy with her son for his hanging around with us.
 As she was leaving she had the ill judgement to say to her son "Take care my little kitten".
 The nickname kitten ["Minet"] stuck and he stayed for the rest of the campaign with us.